togethercomputer/together-python/README.md

 ```
 Isaac Asimov's Three Laws of Robotics are:

-1.A robot may not injure a human being or, through inaction, allow a human being to come to harm.
+1. A robot may not injure a human being or, through inaction, allow a human being to come to harm.
 2. A robot must obey the orders given it by human beings except where such orders would conflict with the First Law.
 3. A robot must protect its own existence as long as such protection does not conflict with the
 ```